MajorGiT89/Reproducibility/README.md

 ### *OR*

-Download and open the html file labelled 'Analysis-Markdown-for-Repo-project.html' to get a summary of the code used to generate the figures as well as the figures themselves
+Download and open the html file labelled 'Analysis-Markdown-for-Repo-project.html' to get a summary of the code used to generate the figures as well as the figures themselves 1.click on Analysis-Markdown-for-Repo-project.html
+2.In the top right (same line as where you see CODE/BLAME) find the downlaod button 3.Open the file in your web browser

 #
 # DATA NOTE